 Digital Media Forensics

-Cameras are becoming more prolific with each passing year, and the footage and photographs they produce hold much more information beyond the picture they display.
-Knott Laboratory’s DMF experts can take this footage and derive crucial information to prove or disprove points of a case.
+Cameras are becoming more prolific with each passing year, and the footage and photographs they produce hold far more information beyond the picture they display.
+Our DMF experts can take this footage and derive crucial information to prove or disprove points of a case.
 This information is then presented visually in a way that is easy for anyone to understand.

 - Body cameras